fmetivier/OpenPattern/docs/source/FromScratch.rst

    G = A + OP.Point([mfs.m["tour_taille"]/4  + 2, 0])
    H = B + OP.Point([-mfs.m["tour_taille"]/4  - 2, 0])

-   # we need two control points for the french curve because we need at lease three
+   # we need two control points for the french curve because we need at least three
    # add one point between A1 and B1
    C1 = mfs.middle(A1, B1)
    # add a second just upp by one cm to control the tangents